AlansCodeLog/shortcuts-visualizer/README.md

 # Tests

-I'm not sure really how to even approach the testing.
-Everything feels like an edge case and a lot of data needs to be injected for the component to work.
+I'm not sure really how to even approach the testing 100%.
+Everything feels like an edge case.
 To make this a bit more manageable I've started to keep a list of tests that should be made, at the very least to be able to test them manually and also just figure out how some edge cases should work.
 Then slowly I will convert them to real tests, because they are needed.
 It's far too easy to cause something to regress, especially when editing.

-1. When adding a shortcut:
-	1. [x] Users should not be allowed to replace an existing shortcut.
-	2. [x] They can write a chained shortcut so long as it doesn't already exist.
-If it's chain start didn't exist it should get created.
-	3. [x] They can write a chain start and it won't get auto-deleted upon creation.
-2. When editing an existing shortcut:
+1. When editing an existing shortcut: #future
-	It's often important what the entry was just as much as what it was edited to.
-This is because editing is like dragging from the old entry to the new entry you wrote.
-This allows us to swap them when possible.
+   For now most changes that could be swaps will error, in future most will prompt for confirmation.
-	1. You can change non-chained to an existing non-chained, they will get swapped.
+	1. You can change non-chained to an existing non-chained, they can get swapped.
-	2. 2. above
-	3. You can make a non-chained a chain start, if it conflicts they get swapped.
+	2. You can make a non-chained a chain start, if it conflicts they can get swapped.
-	4. You can't edit a chained shortcut into a chain start.
-	5. You can make a chain start without dependents a non-chain.
 3. While adding and editing:
 	1. No dragging should be possible.
 	2. No keyboard input should be possible.